If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 Handy Tips to Make the Tummy Time Enjoyable

-If you do want to do some tummy time training with your daughter, you’ll find some tips to make tummy time more endurable/enjoyable for your baby:
+If you want to do some tummy time training with your daughter, you’ll find some tips to make tummy time more endurable/enjoyable for your baby:

 1. Put your baby on a pillow